puppetlabs-toy-chest/razor-server/doc/api.md

 The possible properties in the request are:

-name       | The name of the recipe; must be unique os         | The name of the OS; mandatory os_version | The version of the operating system description| Human-readable description
+name       | The name of the task; must be unique os         | The name of the OS; mandatory os_version | The version of the operating system description| Human-readable description